deepayan/deepayan.github.io/covid-19/doubling.md

 ![plot of chunk unnamed-chunk-7](figures/doubling-unnamed-chunk-7-1.png)

-Unfortunately, most of these countries do not show systematic increase in the doubling time, which in most cases hovers around a value less than five days.
-This indicates uncontrolled exponential growth; at the current rates as on March 21, for example,
+Unfortunately, many of these countries do not show systematic increase in the doubling time, which in most cases hovers around a value less than five days.
+With uncontrolled exponential growth; at the current rates as on March 21, for example,

 - Germany was on its way to reach 50,000 cases by March 25